 - Diana Hurfurt: Secretary

-- Committee Members -Mike Holbrook, Rob Cousins, Mike Goom, Ken Cretney, Andrew Parker and Jenny Ellis.
+- Committee Members -John Colby, Mike Holbrook, Rob Cousins, Mike Goom, Andrew Parker, Jenny Ellis and John Astley.

 At the 2015 AGM it was also announced that the Committee had decided to create the new role of President of ALRUG.
 We are delighted to announce that former Chairman – Tony Day – has accepted the post.
 This will enable us to continue to benefit from his knowledge and wise counsel, whilst enabling Tony to have more time to enjoy some of his other interests!